 In July 2010 the leadership of SWGDRUG was transferred to Scott R. Oulton, Chair and Sandra E. Rodriguez-Cruz, Secretariat.
+In January 2013 a Vice Chair position was created and Linda C. Jackson was appointed.
 The various sub-committees continue to research and develop proposals for additional recommendations with several members completing their service to the group and others replacing them by invitation.